Abuka-Victor/backend-test/README.md

    npm run dev
    ```

-5. Open your browser and navigate to `http://localhost:PORT` to access the app.
+5. Open your postman and navigate to `http://localhost:PORT` to access the app and test the routes.
+6. Navigate to `http://localhost:PORT/docs` to access the swagger docs UI.

 ## Project Structure